Protect Your Family on the Road

 If you do break down, the time it takes a towing company to get to you might be longer than usual.
 They see a huge jump in accidents close to the holidays.
 You may have to wait an hour or two before help arrives, so prepare for that by making sure that your gas tank is full and be sure to pack extra blankets and food.

 Other things to remember are to make sure you don’t always count on your GPS; have a backup plan for directions.
-If your wind shield looks like it has streaks on it it’s probably time to change your wiper blades.
+If your windshield looks like it has streaks on it it’s probably time to change your wiper blades.
 And finally, slow down.

 Submitted by the Robinette Legal Group, PLLC, West Virginia Injury Lawyers.
-Free books for WV accident victims — Call us today: 304-216-6695 or 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.
+Free books for WV accident victims — Call us today: 304-594-1800 for your free copy of Righting the Wrong: WV Serious Injury Guide; Collision Care: WV Auto Injury Guide; or Beside Still Waters: WV Fatal Injury Guide for Families.
 We are glad to answer your questions.

 Seven Things that Really Irk People with Disabilities

-wheelchairs on beachI recently read that since the start of the wars with Iraq and Afghanistan, over 17,ooo American soldiers have been catastrophically wounded, and the military has treated 1,559 amputee soldiers, many who are double amputees.
-With advances in better protected vehicles, body armor and improved medical care, more soldiers who would have been killed in the past are now wounded amputees.
-There are more people now than at any other time in history who are working to overcome the limitations imposed by disabilities.
-(World Magazine, “Walking Wounded,” by Edward Lee Pitts, 11/17/2012.)
+wheelchairs on beachThere are more people now than at any other time in history who are working to overcome the limitations imposed by disabilities.
+Since the start of the wars with Iraq and Afghanistan, over 17,ooo American soldiers have been catastrophically wounded, and the military has treated 1,559 amputee soldiers, many who are double amputees.
+With advances in better-protected vehicles, body armor, and improved medical care, more soldiers who would have been killed in the past are now wounded amputees.

 As a former soldier and now as an attorney who helps people navigate through the insurance claims process after having sustained catastrophic injuries from vehicle or workplace accidents, I am particularly interested in and well aware of the impact such injuries have on an injured person’s future and family.
 As families and friends prepare for holiday gatherings, here are some tips for putting others at ease.